Regulation of unmanned aerial vehicles: Japan

 When no permission is required from the minister, or obtained permission by extremely troublesome procedures, anyone should operate UA/drones in the daytime and within Visual Line of Sight (VLOS).
-Video telecontrol or automated flight is prohibited.
-A 30-meters operating distance have to be maintained between the UA/drones and persons or properties on the ground/water surface.
+A 30-meter operating distance has to be maintained between the UA/drones and persons or properties on the ground/water surface.
 UA/drones should not be operated over event sites where many people gather.
 UA/drones should not carry hazardous materials such as combustible or explosives (except one for power source).
 Objects should not be dropped off from UA/drones other than touching down the ground.
-These restrictions can be granted by special permission from the minister.
+The restrictions can be granted by special permission from the minister.

-Furthermore, for security reasons, anyone cannot levitate any flying object including UA/drones, aeroballoons, gliders, flyboards and jet packs within about 300 meters from the National Diet Building, the official residents of speakers of the House of Representatives and the House of Councillors, the Prime Minister's Official Residence, the Kasumigasekis, the Supreme court, Tokyo Imperial Palace (including Akasaka Imperial Residences), the main offices of political parties, the diplomatic mission offices, nuclear power plants and other nuclear facilities, as well as buildings used for inter-governmental political forum such as Group of Seven temporarily.
+Furthermore, for security reasons, anyone cannot levitate any flying object including UA/drones, aeroballoons, gliders, flyboards, and jet packs within about 300 meters from the National Diet Building, the official residents of speakers of the House of Representatives and the House of Councillors, the Prime Minister's Official Residence, the Kasumigasekis, the Supreme court, Tokyo Imperial Palace (including Akasaka Imperial Residences), the main offices of political parties, the diplomatic mission offices, nuclear power plants, and other nuclear facilities, as well as buildings used for inter-governmental political forum such as Group of Seven temporarily.

-UA/drones will be radio-controlled, so one should follow the Japan Radio Act exactly.

-Flying UA/drones above some parks, coasts and ports including Tottori Sand Dunes is restricted by the by-laws in some prefectures of Japan.
+Flying UA/drones above some parks, coasts, and ports including Tottori Sand Dunes is restricted by the by-laws in some prefectures of Japan.
 Like many other countries, it is a kind of trespass to fly UA/drones indoors, near above the dwellings, or near above its surrounding soil without the permission of a person with legitimate rights.